 About this guide

-We developed this guide in cooperation with our supporters at Mitsubishi Electric America Foundation as a resource for our program’s diverse Employer Partners and organizations committed to equity and inclusion in the workplace.
+Perkins developed this guide in cooperation with our supporters at Mitsubishi Electric America Foundation as a resource for employers and organizations committed to equity and inclusion in the workplace.